wikiZ/RedGuard/README.md

 ## Domain fronting

 RedGuard supports Domain fronting.
 In my opinion, there are two forms of presentation.
-One is to use the traditional Domain fronting method, which can be achieved by setting the port of our reverse proxy in the site-wide acceleration back-to-source address.
+One is to use the traditional Domain fronting method, which can be achieved by setting the port of our reverse proxy in the site-wide acceleration back-to-origin address.
 On the original basis, the function of traffic control is added to the domain fronting, and it can be redirected to the specified URL according to the setting we set to make it look more real.
 It should be noted that the RedGuard setting of the HTTPS HOST header must be consistent with the domain name of the site-wide acceleration.

 ![1653201007(1).png](https://github.com/wikiZ/RedGuardImage/raw/main/20220522143012-a26ab442-d998-1.png)

-In individual combat, I suggest that the above method can be used, and in team tasks, it can also be achieved by self-built "Domain fronting".
+In single combat, I suggest that the above method can be used, and in team tasks, it can also be achieved by self-built "Domain fronting".

 ![image.png](https://github.com/wikiZ/RedGuardImage/raw/main/20220522143837-cf77a944-d999-1.png)